Aashishishish/NID_P5JS_AashishAnand/Game Poem/Documentation.md

 ## Game Poem Concept ##

-My game poem is about a very specific cultural experience: what Diwali feels like in a region where it isn't celebrated at all.
+My game poem is about a very specific cultural experience, what Diwali feels like in a region where it isn't celebrated at all.

 I wanted to capture the strange feeling of a major holiday existing only as a distant, digital echo.